Lucas1774/Semaphore-program/README.md

 The program also has a static function just to check how it works, since debugging synchronous programs can be tricky.

-I've dealt with concurrency in 4 college subjects now.
+I've dealt with concurrency in <s>4</s> 6 college subjects now.
 I don't care if this implementation is standard or weird in a problematic way.
 I'm done with college and learning patterns that are overkill for simple programs and not enough for complex ones.
-I've come to realize the software development ecosystem can be quite disappointing.
-It can also not but...
-Completely done with either learning "patterns" that are either useless or obvious, as well as with learning their names.
+I've come to realize the software development academic ecosystem can be quite disappointing.
+I'm done with learning "patterns" that are either useless or obvious, as well as with learning their names.